cypress-io/cypress/cypress/v1.0/documentation/1-Commands/45-screenshot.md

 ## Screenshots in CI

 When running in [Circle CI](https://circleci.com/), we will automatically export screenshots as artifacts.
 This makes them available directly in their web UI.
 If you're using Circle CI, you'll be able to see screenshots without doing anything.

-If you're using Travis, you'll need to upload artifacts to an s3 bucket.
+If you're using Travis, you'll need to upload artifacts to an s3 bucket as per their [uploading artifacts doc](https://docs.travis-ci.com/user/uploading-artifacts/).

 ***

+## Understanding when a screenshot happens

+Taking a screenshot is an asynchronous action which takes around `100ms` to complete.
+By the time the screenshot is taken it's possible something in your application may have changed.
+It's important to realize that the screenshot may not reflect 100% of what your application looked like when the command was issued.

+For example - say this command times outs `cy.get("#element")`.
+This causes your test to fail.
+We'll then take a screenshot when the test fails but it's possible something in your application changes within the `100ms` timeframe.
+Hypothetically your app could render the element you were searching for.
+When this happens the screenshot may provide confusing results.
+It's unlikely but theoretically possible.

 ## No Command Log scrolling during screenshots